Rutten-Sara/Bayesian-DLNM-Air-pollution-and-COVID-19-in-Belgium/README.md

 | self_matched design.R | Additional analysis using case time series approach (self-matched design) |

 The map Additional Analyses contains the code to run a few additional analyses discussed in the Supplementary Materials.
+The models are not deposited due to their large size but they can be recovered using the available Rcode.